kimmodal/AI-Learning-Resources/README.md

     > - **Agent guidance does not actually enforce anything, so make sure to use permissions and hooks.** <br>
     >   MDC rules, skills, and CLAUDE.md files inform the agent about constraints and conventions, but **the agent can ignore them.**
 - Marcus Williamson et al. [Types of Misalignment](misalignment.md).
 Adapted from [How We Monitor Internal Coding Agents for Misalignment](https://openai.com/index/how-we-monitor-internal-coding-agents-misalignment/). *OpenAI Safety Blog*.
 May 2026.
-  > how agents don't work as intended
+  > how agents can fail to work as intended

 ## AI "Safety"
 ### Overview
 - Ben Recht.
 [The Banal Evil of AI Safety](https://www.argmin.net/p/the-banal-evil-of-ai-safety).
 Aug 2025.
+  > every ai "safety" researcher should read this article
 - Peter Slattery et al. [Taxonomy of AI Risks](DomainTaxonomyofAIRisks.md).
 Adapted from [The AI risk repository: A meta-review, database, and taxonomy of risks from artificial intelligence](https://airisk.mit.edu/risks).
 Mar 2026.
 - Yoshua Bengio et al. *[International AI Safety Report 2026](https://internationalaisafetyreport.org/publication/international-ai-safety-report-2026)*.
 Feb 2026.